partigabor/aromatica-old/content/items/turmeric.md

 +++
 title = "Turmeric"
 author = "Gabor Parti"
-date = "2023-11-14"
+date = "2023-11-16"
-description = "The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica" weight = 10
+description = "The bright yellow powder yielded from the rhizomes of Curcuma longa; root of Curcuma domestica.
+See also Yellow zedoary." weight = 10
 # draft = "true"
 # hidden = "true"